Time in Argentina

 Argentina is located at a longitude that would naturally put it in the UTC−04:00 or UTC−05:00 time zone; however, it actually uses the UTC−03:00 time zone.
-Argentina determines whether to observe daylight saving time on a year-by-year basis, and individual provinces may opt out of the federal decision.
-At present, Argentina does not observe daylight saving time.
+Argentina determines whether to change clocks in observation of daylight saving time on a year-by-year basis, and individual provinces may opt out of the federal decision.
+At present, Argentina does not change clocks.

 The Argentine Hydrographic Service maintains the official national time.

 History

-The first official standardization took place on 31 October 1894.
+The first official standardization of time in Argentina took place on 31 October 1894, with establishment of UTC−04:00 as the nation's standard time.